 Day 1: Fügen and Hippach

 Hippach – residence of the Strasser family.
-The four siblings of the Strasser family singers – Anna, Joseph, Amalia and Karolina – grew up in Hippach, more specifically in Laimach, a hamlet of Hippach.
+The four siblings of the Strasser family singers – Anna, Joseph, Amalia and Karolina – grew up in Hippach, more specifically in Laimach, a district of Hippach.
 From here, the four singers travelled and spread the song “Silent Night!
-Holy Night!”
-The Strasser House, their birth house from the 18th Century still stands today.
-It is a Zillertal farmhouse built entirely from wood wi th smoke-stained wood beams, an old lounge with a barrel oven and sash and door hinges.
-The grade II listed farmhouse tells a lot about the austere life of the Zillertal farmers in the past that carried the song “Silent Night!
+Holy Night!”.
+The Strasser House, their birth house from the 18th century is still located there.
+It is a Zillertal farmhouse built entirely from wood with smoke-stained wood beams, an old lounge with a barrel oven and sash and door hinges.
+The grade II listed farmhouse tells a lot about the village life of the Zillertal farmers in the past who spread the song “Silent Night!
 Holy Night!” out into the world.
-But there is also a lot to discover there about the history of the most famous Christmas song.
+In this region you can discover a lot about the history of the most famous Christmas song.

 Day 2: Achensee

-The individual blocks/days of your tour can be freely exchanged along with adding further options.
+The individual blocks/days of your tour can be freely exchanged and adapted along with adding further options.